The Spitfire Grill

 The inciting incident occurs at 13 minutes when Hannah collapses from exhaustion in the grill.
 This event reveals her desperation and inability to continue alone, creating the external pressure that will drive the story forward and force change in the static town..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Hannah agrees to Percy's raffle idea, choosing to trust her and embrace the possibility of freedom.
+This demonstrates the protagonist's commitment to Hannah agrees to Percy's raffle idea, choosing to trust her and embrace the possibility of freedom.
 Percy commits to making the raffle work, actively choosing to invest in this community and help Hannah rather than just passing through., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat The raffle reaches its peak success with overwhelming response.
 The women celebrate their achievement and growing friendship.
 This false victory moment seems to promise easy resolution, but the stakes are about to rise as past secrets and town opposition intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, Percy is attacked by the man in the woods, revealed to be Eli, Hannah's son who everyone believed died in Vietnam.
 Percy is severely injured defending herself.
-The dream of the raffle and redemption seems shattered as violence and buried trauma erupt., demonstrates the protagonist at their lowest point.
+The dream of the raffle and redemption seems shattered as violence and buried trauma erupt., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 81% of the runtime.
 Percy chooses to give the raffle money to Hannah so she can care for Eli, sacrificing her own dreams.
 Hannah chooses to forgive and reconnect with her son.
 These acts of grace and selflessness unlock the true transformation that money alone never could., demonstrating the transformation achieved throughout the journey.